 Decongestants can be great to treat symptoms of your cold or flu.
 But they may not always be right for you.
-Be sure to check out this guide to decongestants before you head to the drugstore.

-What are decongestants?
+What are Decongestants?

 - Kidney disease